Mutiny at Craster's Keep

-The Night's Watch has been losing strength for years with fewer volunteers every season and so it relies more and more on the dungeons of the Seven Kingdoms to fill the ranks.
-Most of these disreputable individuals are selected for the Great Ranging and the forced march further into the winter beyond the Wall makes them even more disgruntled.
+The Night's Watch has been losing strength for years with fewer volunteers every season, so it increasingly relies on the dungeons of the Seven Kingdoms to fill the ranks.
+Many disreputable individuals are selected for the great ranging, and the forced march further beyond the Wall makes them even more disgruntled.

-Loyalist casualties included but were not limited to:
+Loyalist casualties include but are not limited to:

 Confirmed loyalist survivors

-Loyalists confirmed to have survived and later returned to the Wall:
+Loyalists confirmed to survive and return to the Wall:

 Jeor: The gods will curse us.
 There is no crime so foul as for a guest to bring murder into a man's hall.
 By all the laws of the hearth, we—